KaziSadmanAhmed/wagtailblog/README.md

 # wagtailblog
-A Blog developed using Wagtail.
+A Blog developed using Wagtail (Django).